Astley Hall, Chorley: History

 The house contains a bird's-eye view by an unknown artist showing the house c.
 1710, which depicts small tower-gazebos at the angles of its forecourt.
 In due course, the Brookes failed in the male line and the house descended to Robert Townley Parker of Cuerden, who added the south wing in 1825 and stuccoed the exterior, probably to the design of Lewis Wyatt, who worked for Parker at Cuerden Hall.
 The dining room in the early 19th-century wing has inlaid 16th-century panelling brought in from elsewhere.

 In 1864, the will of alkali manufacturer John Hutchinson of Widnes named one of his executors as "Thomas Part of Astley Hall in Chorley", although Thomas Part may well not have been the owner at the time.

-In 1922 the house and its contents were given to Chorley Corporation by Reginald Tatton, as a memorial to the local men killed in World War I. It has since been maintained as a museum.
+In 1922, the house and its contents were given to Chorley Corporation by Reginald Tatton, as a memorial to the local men killed in World War I. It has since been maintained as a museum.
 The house contains fine oak furniture, Flemish tapestries and wooden panelling.
-It is rumoured that Oliver Cromwell stayed at the Hall during the Battle of Preston in the 17th century, and reportedly left his boots behind.
-However, recent research shows that these may not be his own boots, although this does not rule out him visiting the Hall.
+It is rumoured that Oliver Cromwell stayed at the hall during the Battle of Preston in the 17th century, and reportedly left his boots behind.
+However, recent research shows that these may not be his own boots, although this does not rule out him visiting the hall.
 A wide range of temporary exhibitions are displayed in the art gallery throughout the season and events are organised throughout the year.

 The plain classical brick stable block with pedimented centre is of c.
 1800.

 The grounds with a small lake were landscaped by John Webb and feature a picturesque meandering stream running through a wooded ravine.

-The Park, Coach House and Walled Garden have recently been renovated with help from the Heritage Lottery Fund and Chorley Council.
-An extensive project has seen the restoration of the 17th century ha-ha, de-silting of the lake, felling of trees, moving the pets' corner and extensive renovation of the coach house and walled garden.
-The Coach House now houses a new art gallery and conference room on the first floor, with a café and education space on the ground floor.
+The park, Coach House and walled garden have recently been renovated with help from the Heritage Lottery Fund and Chorley Council completed in 2022.
+An extensive project has seen the restoration of the 17th-century ha-ha, de-silting of the lake, felling of trees, moving the pets' corner and extensive renovation of the coach house and walled garden.
+The Coach House now houses a new art gallery and conference room on the first floor, with a café and gift shop on the ground floor.

-In 2021, Speaker Lindsay Hoyle chose the Hall for the G7 Speakers' Meeting.
+In 2021, Speaker Lindsay Hoyle chose the hall for the G7 Speakers' Meeting.